vyos/vyos-documentation/docs/services/dhcp.rst

 These parameters are passed as-is to isc-dhcp's dhcpd.conf under the configuration node they are defined in.
 They are not validated so an error in the raw parameters won't be caught by vyos's scripts and will cause dhcpd to fail to start.
-Always verify that the parameters are correct before commiting the configuration.
+Always verify that the parameters are correct before committing the configuration.
 Refer to isc-dhcp's dhcpd.conf manual for more information: https://kb.isc.org/docs/isc-dhcp-44-manual-pages-dhcpdconf